leanghok120/moody/README.md

 ## Overview

-Moody is a minimal and cozy tiling windows manager written in Go.
-Moody's goal is to be blazingly fast, very minimal but still easy for new users to pick it up.
+Moody is a minimal and cozy tiling windows manager written in C. Moody's goal is to be blazingly fast, very minimal but still easy for new users to pick it up.

 **Note**: Moody is just a side project to learn about X development and tiling windows managers.

 ### Features

+- [x] Basic Event Handling
 - [ ] Windows management
 - [ ] Windows tiling
 - [ ] Multiple workspaces